Smaller Bread Machine Loaves

 Standard Recipes?

-The BLBMC tried to be “Bread machines – the missing manual” – at the end of the 1990s.
-It successfully explained basic or core bread flour and whole wheat flour recipes, and how these form the basis of milk bread, sandwich bread, sweet bread, seed bread and raisin or fruit bread.
+The BLBMC tried to be “Bread machines – the missing manual”.
+It explained the process of mixing dough and baking bread.
+It expained flour.
+It explained how yeasted wheat bread is the basis of many variations including milk bread, sandwich bread, sweet bread, seed bread and raisin or fruit bread.

 A subtitle on the cover claimed that the book held “a master baker’s 300-plus favorite recipes for perfect-every-time bread–from every kind of machine“.
-The BLBMC treated bread machines as generic in the chapter called “Orientation” which has sections called “Batterie de Cuisine: Knowing Your Bread Machine” and “Baking Bread”.
-The sections on bread machine operation are worthwhile.
-The BLBMC also has sections, sidebars, and detail sections on bread making and bread machine topics throughout the book,
+This is marketing hype.
+The chapter called “Orientation” is useful, The sections on bread machine operation are worthwhile.
+The BLBMC also has sections, sidebars, and detail sections on bread making and bread machine topics throughout the book.

 The Orientation section gave a warning to “Take Stock of Your Machine”.
 But it presented recipes that were said to work in generic machines.
 This undersells differences in bread machines.
 Whether a BLBMC recipe can be followed depends on the machine, measurement and ingredients.

-The BLBMC also did not anticipate technological and market changes growing and preserving dry yeast, and the evolution of the manufacturing of instant dry yeast.
+The BLBMC did not anticipate technological and market changes in bread machines, in growing and preserving dry yeast, and the evolution of the manufacturing of instant dry yeast.

 For the most part, BLBMC recipes worked in my old Black & Decker.
 They did not work when I started to use a Panasonic SD-YD250, and in a Zojirushi BB-PAC20.
-I solved the issue for Panasonic SD-YD250 by using 50% less yeast by weight, and for the Zojirushi BB-PAC20.
+I solved the issue for Panasonic SD-YD250 by using 50% less yeast by weight, and in a similar way for the Zojirushi BB-PAC20.

 Organization & Scope